 More on Make It Right's new work on the Fort Peck Reservation after the break.

-The Fort Peck Reservation Sustainable Housing Project promises to build 20 sustainable homes for tribe members in need of housing.
+The Fort Peck Reservation Sustainable Housing Project, announced just a few weeks ago, promises to build 20 sustainable homes for tribe members in need of housing.
 MIR addresses the under publicized needs of tribal communities living on reservations.
 Fort Peck covers thousands of acres and is home to nearly 6,000 Native Americans, with 600 families waiting for housing.
-The discussion over MIR’s participation in Fort Peck began with a visit last year, where MIR staff were toured through the reservation where housing shortages and overcrowding is a chronic problem.
+The discussion over MIR's participation in Fort Peck began with a visit last year, where MIR staff were toured through the reservation where housing shortages and overcrowding is a chronic problem.

 Read more about it here.